-Barefoot running is an emerging trend in the world.
-Although you might have practiced it outdoors on your morning run, it’s highly probable that you’ve had the thought of trying it on a treadmill too.
+Barefoot treadmill running is an emerging trend in the world.
+Although you might have practiced it outdoors on your morning run, it’s highly probable that you’ve had the thought of trying running barefoot on the treadmill too.
 With a few changes to your running style and some cautious considerations to keep in mind, you can enjoy a barefoot run keeping safety as a top priority.

-Barefoot running has piqued the interest of many, so we’re starting off by counting the advantages.
+Running on a treadmill barefoot has piqued the interest of many, so we’re starting off by counting the advantages.
 Since it’s a way to get closer to nature and strengthen your muscles and gait, it massively aids in improving balance as well.
 On a treadmill, you don’t need to worry about stones, glass shards, or dust, which is a frequent complaint of outdoor runs.
-A few arguments to support unshod running are listed as:
+A few arguments to support running on treadmill without shoes are listed as:

-Since your feet strike the ground directly without any shoes, your muscles begin to work harder and push to their limits.
+Since your feet strike the ground directly without any running shoes, your muscles begin to work harder and push to their limits.
 The calf muscles, Achilles tendon, and other foot ligaments are stretched and activated, so the tissues are supported greatly.
-Practicing barefoot running on a treadmill helps augment muscle strength without placing stress on your joints.
+Practicing running treadmill without shoes helps augment muscle strength without placing stress on your joints.
 Consequently, the knee joints and muscles are less prone to injuries and damage.

 Efficient and Smooth Running

 It is important to remember that running barefoot on a treadmill will require practice.
 When you’re not wearing shoes, it is natural to land on the midsole and balls of the foot instead of the heel.
 Taking shorter strides on the treadmill with soft landing not only reduces the impact on the heel but keeps your running uninterrupted and efficient.